CSCfi/fairdata-metax/README.md

 ### Managing dependencies

+__NOTICE: Please remember to execute `poetry export --dev -E simplexquery --without-hashes -f requirements.txt --output requirements.txt` after any additions, updates or removals.__

 Developer dependencies can be added with command `poetry add -D <package>` Application dependencies can be added with command `poetry add <package>`

+Dependencies can be updated using `poetry update`.
+Please notice that this will update all packages and their dependencies, respecting the dependency constraints defined in pyproject.toml

 Dependencies can be removed with `poetry remove (-D) <package>`